We

 accessories:

-shown above Paul and Robyn are using a pedestal and they have
+As shown above Jason and Charlene are using a pedestal.
+But

 High Boy or Cocktail Table.
 This